kejodion/laracrud/readme.md

 All of the layout files used by the package are located in `resources/views/vendor/laracrud/layouts/*`.
 You can make any changes you want in these files.
 Note that any time you generate CRUD a new nav link will be inserted in the `nav` layout file automatically.

+### Publishing Package Files

+All package files can be published for further tweaking.
+The following tags are available:

+- `config`: publishes the config file
+- `migrations`: publishes the migrations
+- `views`: publishes all views
+- `install`: publishes all necessary installation files

+For example, publishing the config file:

+    php artisan vendor:publish --provider="Kjjdion\Laracrud\Providers\LaracrudServiceProvider" --tag="config"

 ## User Roles Concept

 Available user roles can be modified in `config/laracrud.php`.
 Any time you generate CRUD for a new role you should add said role to the `roles` array.